 Beat Pattern Editor User Interface

 This started out as a request for assistance and grew into a tool that may be useful to many people. @Kevinnns built some chases that he wanted Beat Link Trigger to advance on appropriate beats, and of course found that different tracks looked better when different beats were used (some looked good advancing on even beats, others on odd beats, others on all beats).
-Looking for ways to help automate this, first we set up a BeatSender trigger that uses a global to control the beats on which a message is sent to the lighting software to advance the chase.
+Looking for ways to help automate this, first we set up a BeatSender trigger that uses a global entry to control the beats on which a message is sent to the lighting software to advance the chase.
 Then Kevin could configure tracks in a show to set those variables appropriately when they were playing as tempo master, by configuring the track to be Enabled when Master, and setting the Playing expression to something like this:

 (swap! trigger-globals assoc :beat-pattern #{1 3})

-The track using the above code wants the chase to advance on the odd beats only, so those are the only numbers included in the Clojure set constant being assigned to the :beat-pattern trigger global that the trigger responds to (using code that will be shown below).
-If a track wanted the chase to move on every beat the set #{1 2 3 4} would be used instead.
-Any subset of those four numbers can be set in the global, and the trigger will act accordingly.
-The empty set #{} would pause the chase completely for that track.
+The track using the above code wants the chase to advance on the odd beats only, so those are the only numbers included in the Clojure set constant being assigned to the :beat-pattern

 The Beat Sender Trigger

-The trigger is configured to watch the Master Player, and to send a Custom activation message (in our case we left that expression empty because we don’t actually want it to send anything when the track starts and stops, just on the beats themseves).
+The trigger is configured to watch the Master Player, and to send a Custom activation message (in our case we left that expression empty because we don’t actually want it to send anything when the track starts and stops, just on the beats themselves).

-The brains of the trigger are in its Beat Expression, which we will examine now, although this is just to explain how it works.
+The “brains” of the trigger are in its Beat Expression, which we will examine now, although this is just to explain how it works.
 You can download the trigger and import it using Import Trigger in a Trigger context (gear) menu to get all the code and configuration in one easy step.

 (when (and trigger-output ((:beat-pattern @globals #{}) beat-within-bar)) (1)